Boston, MA, is popular for its rich history, diverse cultures, and strong legacy of arts and education.

 Founded in 1913, Boston Children’s Museum is one of the oldest in the world.
 Every summer, the museum organizes Explore It full-day STEM camps for kids in the Boston area.

-The Explore It week-long summer camps combine practical, hands-on learning with age-appropriate recreation to give campers a rich experience.
+The Explore It week-long programs combine practical, hands-on learning with age-appropriate recreation to give campers a rich experience.
 With the skills gained during the month-long summer program, your child leaves this camp with a new sense of self and greater confidence in their abilities.

-The Explore It summer camps support kids as they learn the various STEAM disciplines.
+Explore It support kids as they learn the various STEAM disciplines.
 Lessons are tailored to the needs of young children and incorporate games and animations to ease aid comprehension.
 Just as they improve their cognitive skills, campers participate in fun outdoor activities designed to benefit their physical well-being.

 It’s an excellent opportunity for campers to build social skills and interact with peers beyond their immediate environment.
 The camp helps children create long-term friendships, collaborate on projects, and develop essential teamwork skills.